hudduapp/huddu-java/README.md

 # huddu-java

-A client for https://huddu.io written in java <br>
+An API client for the api.huddu.io written in java
-As of now this client does not support any frameworks, instead it simply provides an ApiClient for interfacing with the ingest API.

 ### Installation